 When Adele is not at St Andrews, she is busy working on the family farm looking after the flock of mule sheep and herd of limousine suckler cows with her husband in the dales.

-Alison Daly - Operations Manager and Deputy Centre Manager, Castlebrae
+Alison Gac - Operations Manager and Deputy Centre Manager, Castlebrae

 Alison has twenty five years experience in the Customer Service Industry.
 While studying for an HND in Hotel, Catering and Institutional Management and later Management Training, Alison worked in London and Canada and went on to work in hotels in Washington, Paris and Geneva.